 While many of us believe that a paradigm shift away from the germ theory needs to take place, there are also natural products that we can use to tackle harmful bacteria without being so harsh as to quickly develop resistance to OTC antibiotics.
-From the conclusion of a study conducted in 2003:
+From the conclusion of an in vitro study conducted in 2003:

 The chosen bacteria are widespread and pose serious therapeutic difficulties because of their high level of resistance.
 For this reason, the results obtained were considered encouraging.
 (2)

 Use of antibacterial essential oils like basil can extend from topical healing to preventive cleansers and internal use.

 Indications: Healing balms, hand sanitizers, cleaning, diluted and careful ingestion.

 2. Uses for Basil Essential Oil: Synergetic Antifungal

 The way that the compounds within a given essential oil combine to make effective structures is neat, but when two essential oils combine to be stronger than before, it is amazing.
 Beyond the delicious fresh herb, the uses for basil essential oil are profound.